XxBrocoderxX/TerraformInfra/README.md

 On your Proxmox:

-Create Terraform user and role with necessary permissions (will get updated soon) Create a role for NCAE users to log into their dedicated infrastructure with necessary permissions (will get updated soon) Have the NCAE infrastructure ready (will get updated soon)
+1. Create Terraform user and role with necessary permissions (will get updated soon)
+2. Create a role for NCAE users to log into their dedicated infrastructure with necessary permissions (will get updated soon)
+3. Have the NCAE infrastructure ready (will get updated soon)
+4. Have the scoring engine and the hackathon router.
+The purpose of the hackathon router is to route all traffic to the internet from each individual NCAE topology's router instead of having a NAT bridge to the internet which defeats the purpose of configuring the router service (will get updated soon)

 ## How it works